Mellanox/ATC/README.md

 <h1></h1>

-<pre><code>To compile the ATC application go to ALVS directory and run make atc command.
+<pre><code>To compile the ATC application go to ATC directory and run make atc command.
 Make will compile the control plane (cp.mk) code and the data plane (dp.mk) code.
 </code></pre>